 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-OVERVIEW OF NANYANG PRIMARY SCHOOL'S SEXUALITY EDUCATION PROGRAAMME FOR 2023
+OVERVIEW OF NANYANG PRIMARY SCHOOL SEXUALITY EDUCATION PROGRAMME

 5. The subjects that incorporate topics on sexuality include: